How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

-Obtaining additional optional certifications can help demonstrate that a pest control company is reputable.
+Obtaining additional optional certifications can help show that a pest control company is reputable.
 One example is the GreenPro Service Certification.
-To earn this certification, a company must prove that its methods are more environmentally friendly and that its employees receive up-to-date training.
-Additional certifications can be earned through QualityPro and similar trade organizations.
+To earn this certification, a company must show that its methods are more environmentally friendly and that its employees receive up-to-date training.
+Other various certifications can be earned through trade organizations like QualityPro.

 Professional Experience and Specialties

-The amount of time that a company has been in business can give you some insight into its experience dealing with the pests that live in Clarksville.
-Customer reviews or the company's website itself can also inform you whether it has the skills and experience needed to deal with your particular pests.
-If you can't find the information you need online, reaching out to the company directly is an easy way to learn more.
+How long a company has been in business can give you some insight into its experience dealing with the pests that live in Clarksville.
+Online reviews or the company's own website can also inform you whether it has the experience needed to handle your specific pest problem.
+If you can't find the information you need online, calling a representative is an easy way to learn about the company's areas of expertise.

 Reviews and Recommendations

-Resources that can be used to verify a company's legitimacy include the Better Business Bureau (BBB), local review sites, and social media.
-Additionally, you can confirm the status of a company's license via the Tennessee licensing board.
+Resources that can help you verify a company's reputation include the Better Business Bureau (BBB), local review sites, and social media.
+Additionally, you can check the status of a company's license through the Tennessee licensing board.

 Cost of Services and Guarantees